cybergarage/go-job/doc/cmd/cli/jobctl_cancel.md

-## jobctl list
+## jobctl cancel

-List all resources
+cancel the specified resource

 ### Synopsis

-List all resources in the specified category
+cancel the specified resource in the specified query.

 ### Options

 ```
-  -h, --help   help for list
+  -h, --help   help for cancel
 ```

 ### Options inherited from parent commands